Afcon 2021: Sudan’s best not enough against ‘quality’ Nigeria – Tia

 - ‘The Eagles are super and soaring’ – Twitter celebrates Nigeria win over Sudan

-The East and Central African country got their lone goal courtesy of Walieldin Khedr’s 70th minute penalty following a foul by Ola Aina in the dangerous area.
+The East and Central African country got their lone goal courtesy of Walieldin Khedr’s 70th-minute penalty following a foul by Ola Aina in a dangerous area.

 Speaking after the game, Tia admitted that the West Africans were superior due to the depth of quality in their squad while insisting his side would learn a lot from their setback.